mila-iqia/blocks/docs/create_your_own_brick.rst

-The first part of this tutorial lists the requirements and optional components that a brick should/can implement while the second part describes the construction step by step of a simple toy brick.
+The first part of this tutorial lists the requirements and optional components that a brick should/can implement while the second part describes the construction of a simple toy brick.

 This tutorial assumes that you are already familiar with :doc:`bricks <bricks_overview>`.